isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 <p>Parents may refer to <a href="https://moe.gov.sg/primary/p1-registration" rel="noopener nofollow" target="_blank">https://moe.gov.sg/primary/p1-registration</a> for
 information on Primary One Registration Exercise.</p>
 <h3><strong>8.
 Consent</strong></h3>
-<p>Before clicking on the application form, I have read all the above terms
+<p>Before clicking on the application form, please do read through the above
-and conditions.
-All applicants would be taken to have read and consented to all the terms and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School.
-I would like to proceed to the <a href="https://go.gov.sg/rulang2026pvregistration" rel="noopener noreferrer nofollow" target="_blank">Parent Volunteer Application Form</a>
+terms and conditions.
+All applicants would be taken to have read and consented to all the terms and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School. <a href="https://go.gov.sg/rulang2026pvregistration" rel="noopener noreferrer nofollow" target="_blank">Parent Volunteer Application Form</a>
 </p>